Beng89/adv-route/README.md

 ### Application Logic

-for the sake of simplicity the logic for the controllers is not shown but if this were a real site you would expect to find said logic at their respective locations.
+for the sake of simplicity, the logic for the controllers is not shown but if this were a real site you would expect to find said logic at their respective locations.